-Student's Name ID# Course Title and Number Term, Year extension should be made before the end of the d sufficient reason (see Extension Policy below).
-A request for a semester.
-The professor and the academic dean must both grant ald submit an "I" grade for the student.
-The extension should not ine.
-Please give a statement explaining your reasons for an extension: Current Course deadline: Date to be completed: Please check one: □ With Grade Penalty□ Without Grade Penalty Professor's Signature Academic Dean's Signature
+Student's Name ID#

+Course Title and Number Term, Year

+extension should be made before the end of od and sufficient reason (see Extension Policy below).
+A request for an f the semester.
+The professor and the academic dean must both grant should submit an "I" grade for the student.
+The extension should not deadline.

+Please give a statement explaining your rea isons for an extension:

+Current Course deadline: Date to be completed:

+Please check one:

+□ With Grade Penalty□ Without Grade Penalty

+Professor's Signature Academic Dean's Signature

 Extension Policy